ahmadajmi/multilingualwithangular/multilingualwithangular.md

 ```

-## Adding translation using angular-translate
+## Adding Translation Using Angular-translate

 The first step is to add translation support for Application text, we will work with Arabic and English as our main languages, the two languages are different in the way of writing and the writing direction, Arabic (RTL) English (LTR).